Crystallize logo

 Netlify is a hosting and deployment platform streamlining modern web development with serverless functions, edge computing, and built-in CI/CD pipelines.
 Under the hood, it runs on a high-performance global CDN that caches static assets across multiple edge locations, ensuring ultra-low latency and near-instant page loads (Google Cloud (GCP), AWS, and Deno for Edge Functions).

 Developers love Netlify for its frictionless Git-based workflows—just push to GitHub, and Netlify automatically builds, deploys, and optimizes your site.
-While its auto-scaling and serverless functions make it great for dynamic features, it lacks the deep configurability of traditional cloud providers like AWS.
+While its auto-scaling and serverless functions make it well-suited for dynamic features, it lacks the level of configurability offered by traditional cloud providers like AWS.

-Under the hood, it runs on Kubernetes-backed infrastructure with isolated environments, automated CI/CD pipelines, and integrated services like PostgreSQL, Redis, and Elasticsearch
+Under the hood, it runs on Kubernetes-backed infrastructure with isolated environments, automated CI/CD pipelines, and integrated services such as PostgreSQL, Redis, and Elasticsearch

-While it provides exceptional flexibility and infrastructure management, the learning curve can be steep compared to Netlify or Vercel.
-However, for teams needing high availability, governance, and data sovereignty, Platform.sh delivers a rock-solid enterprise-grade solution focusing on security, compliance, and scalability.
+While it offers exceptional flexibility and infrastructure management, the learning curve can be steeper than with Netlify or Vercel.
+However, for teams requiring high availability, governance, and data sovereignty, Upsun delivers a robust, enterprise-grade solution focused on security, compliance, and scalability.

 Recommended Use Cases.
-Platform.sh is primarily used for enterprise web applications, large-scale SaaS products, multi-region deployments, and full-stack architectures.
-Unlike Vercel and Netlify, which cater primarily to front-end projects, Platform.sh is built for teams managing both front—and back-end stacks in complex, multi-service applications.
+Upsun is primarily used for enterprise web applications, large-scale SaaS products, multi-region deployments, and full-stack architectures.
+Unlike Vercel and Netlify, which cater primarily to front-end projects, built for teams managing both front—and back-end stacks in complex, multi-service applications.

 Cloudflare Worker and Pages